11 Miscellaneous Topics

 logistic regression curve — appropriate when the outcome is binary (0/1).

-In MAS2903 Regression, you will learn that logistic regression models the
+In MAS2910 Regression, you will learn that logistic regression models the

 probability of a binary outcome as a sigmoid (S-shaped) function of predictors.

-geom_smooth() can overlay this fitted curve directly on a plot:
+geom_smooth() can overlay this fitted curve directly on a plot of the raw

 geom_smooth(